 WQBELs were developed for the pollutants determined to have reasonable potential to cause or contribute to exceedances of water quality objectives.
-With the exception of acute toxicity and enterococcus bacteria (discussed below), the WQBEL calculations are based on the procedures in SIP section 1.4.
+With the exception of acute toxicity and enterococcus bacteria, the WQBEL calculations are based on the procedures in SIP section 1.4.

-a.
+- a.
 WQBEL Expression.
 NPDES regulations at 40 C.F.R. section 122.45(d) require that permit limits for publicly-owned treatment works be expressed as average weekly and average monthly limits, unless impracticable.
 This Order contains daily limits instead of weekly limits because daily limits better protect against acute water quality effects and are necessary to prevent fish kills or mortality to aquatic organisms.
-Weekly limits could allow acute and chronic toxicity to occur over shorter periods (acute and chronic aquatic life criteria are typically expressed as one-hour and four-day averages).
+Weekly limits could allow acute and chronic toxicity to occur over shorter periods (acute and chronic aquatic life criteria are typically expressed as one-hour and four-day averages). - b.
+Mixing Zones and Dilution Credits.
+Basin Plan section 4.6.1.2 states that dilution credits may be granted to shallow water dischargers on a discharge-by-discharge and pollutant-by-pollutant basis based on SIP section 1.4.2, which stipulates that granting mixing zones is discretionary and dilution credits may be limited or denied on a pollutant-by-pollutant basis.